 The contract is based on a legal "consideration."
-Consideration is whatever is being exchanged for the real estate and most commonly it is money.
+The consideration is whatever is being exchanged for the real estate, and it's almost always a certain amount of money.
 Consideration could also be other property or a promise to perform, such as a promise to pay a given amount of money later.

-In addition to the agreed-upon consideration, a real estate purchase contract should also include:
+In addition to the agreed-upon consideration, a real estate purchase contract should include:

 - Identification of the parties